-- 1. What was the purpose of this experiment? - 2.
-What determines the accuracy with which a measurement can be made? - 3.
-What is the standard unit for length, mass and time in the MKS metric system? - 4.
-Why are units important when reporting the result of a measurement? - 5.
-An object is estimated to be 2.5 cm long.
+1. What was the purpose of this experiment?

+- 2. What is the standard unit for length, mass and time in the MKS metric system? - 3.
+Why are units important when reporting the result of a measurement?

+4. An object is estimated to be 2.5 cm long.
 When measured with a Vernier caliper its true length is determined to be 2.47 cm.
+What is the percent error of the estimated value?

+- 5. Complete the following calculations using the explanation of significant figures given below. - When multiplying and dividing several quantities, the number of significant figures in the final answer is the same as the number of significant figures in the quantity with the least amount of significant figures that is being multiplied. - When adding and subtracting several quantities, the number of decimal places in the result should equal the smallest number of decimal places of any term in the sum.

+Given: x = 12.24 y = 5400 z = 11.572

+Determine: x y z =

+X + Z =

-What is the percent error of the estimated value? - 6.
-The length of an object is measured to be 2.543 cm.
-If you use a calculator to calculate one third of its length, you get .847666666 cm.
-Try this calculation using calculator.
-How many significant figures should you report?
-Write the correct value for length/3 with the appropriate number of the digits. - 7.
-Consider the results of your reflex time measurement.
-What accuracy, in fractions of seconds, can you claim for the stop wat
+6. Consider the results of your reflex time measurement.
+What precision, in fractions of seconds, can you claim for the stopwatch?

+END OF LAB